 Serve in individual bowls sprinkled with sliced green onions.

 Be sure to check out the other miso soup recipes on this blog.
-Please click on the link or image to open in a new window.
+Please click on the link or image to view recipe.

 Enjoy…..and have a wonderful day!